-Dr. Moore serves as the Vice President for the Labor & Human Services Division.
-He manages a talented team of labor economists and research professionals while leading the continued growth of the Labor & Human Services Division.
+Dr. Moore serves as the Senior Vice President for the Workforce Development, Social Programs Research, and Education Division.
+He manages a talented team of economists and research professionals while leading the continued growth of the division.

 Dr. Moore has conducted extensive research on workforce development issues, income security, and the economics of aging with emphasis on the economic status of Baby Boomers.